 It's no secret to most people that cellphones tend not to work in moving elevators or underground, such as in subway station.
-This is of course not a matter of physics (as I alluded to earlier, cellphones work underground in Japan and many other Asian countries, due to boosters having been built), but it is nonetheless accepted as reality.
+This is of course not a matter of physics, but it is nonetheless accepted as reality.

 To be sure, while most people would also accept that phones don't work inside airplanes at cruise altitude, this is also due more to policy and lack of infrastructure, rather than availability or existence of technology.
 Dozens of companies around the world offer software and hardware to allow cell calls in-flight.
 In some countries (such as Brazil) this phenomenon is practically commonplace!

 Out on the open sea is another place where you might not be able to use your cellphone.
 Granted, if you're on a large cruise ship, it might be equipped with satellite-based technology that allows you to connect to cellular networks with relative ease.
 But if you're on a smaller vessel—say, a yacht sailing through Myanmar's Mergui archipelago—you might find yourself marooned, technologically speaking.

 (Then again, that might not be a bad thing, particularly if you're someplace extremely beautiful.
 Like, not North Korea.)